pofat/DUFramework/README.md

 ## Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C and Swift, which automates and simplifies the process of using 3rd-party libraries like DUFramework in your projects.
 Since this framework actually does nothing, I strongly recommend you not to install it.
-Otherwise you WILL LOSE STORAGE SPACE FOR SEVERAL MBs.
+Otherwise you WILL LOSE STORAGE SPACE for several MBs.
 Anyway, you can install it with the following command (if you insist) :

 ```bash
 $ gem install cocoapods